Video content currently represents one of the most important content formats, if not the most important, and cannot be be ignored.

 The power of content lies in its ability to tell relevant stories.
 Now, the best way to tell a story is through detail and engagement.
 Detail and engagement occurs when we entail sound, colors, words, motion, examples, places, and real experience.
 Through these details, the audience’s senses become engaged with your content.
 The more details you include, the bigger the influence becomes.

 Therefore, video content is more engaging than text, audio, or images.
-Another element that contributes to the trend is that video are time saving.
+Another element that contributes to the trend is that videos are time-saving.
 Time is a major factor that affects people’s decisions on what to watch and what not to.
 The nature of video marketing has made it a favorite choice.

 Education adds value to your viewers.
 Businesses often make a mistake when they think “hey, this is a business page, what can we do except promote our products?”
 Wrong.
 Even if your company sells toilet paper, you do have something to educate people about.